JKHYuen/LastSecutorBuild/README.md

 ## 2. **AI vs AI Battle Demo**:
 *Last Secutor AI vs AI\Last Secutor (AI DEMO).exe*

 This build loads directly into a combat scene with two AIs fighting.
-No player input is required.
+No user input is required.
+This demo is designed to quickly show different AI behaviours and combat interactions.
 Press ```F6``` to load new random AIs.

 Note:
- - Console commands and time scale control (see below) works
+ - Console commands and time scale control (see below) can still be used
  - the game was not designed to have AI fights, this was added only for debugging purposes
- - AI actions UI only works for the right side (some AIs don't use the action system regardless, see portfolio page for full details)
+ - AI actions UI only works for the right side (some AIs don't use the action system regardless, see "AI Combat" section on portfolio page for full details)

 ## Controls
        ~:  Toggle console (enter "h" to view all commands)